JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 | 30             | 15             | 17             |
 | 31             | 16             | 1              |

-To prove that the above arrangement works, here is another table, this time ordered by roll numbers.
-Take a close look at the differences in per-day wait times of successive students to get a sense of how the above arrangement delivers balanced wait times.
+To demonstrate that this arrangement is effective, here's another table, this time ordered by roll numbers.
+Pay close attention to the differences in per-day wait times for successive students; this will give you a clearer understanding of how the arrangement achieves balanced wait times.

 | Roll Number | Day 1 Wait Time | Day 2 Wait Time | Day 3 Wait Time | Total Wait Time |
 |------------:|----------------:|----------------:|----------------:|----------------:|